 “But the Fees…”

 But here’s the thing: not accepting cards doesn’t save you money—it costs you money.
+The benefits of accepting cards often outweigh the risks, as increased sales, convenience, and customer satisfaction can surpass concerns about fees or security.

 If you’re refusing plastic to avoid a 2.5% fee but losing a $50 sale entirely, you’re not saving anything.
 In fact, you’re losing big.
 Especially when there are now ways to eliminate or offset processing fees entirely.
+Additionally, businesses can save significant time on cash management tasks by going cashless, with some reporting a reduction of up to two hours per day.

 At Velocity Merchant Services, we help small businesses implement these programs every day.
 You still accept cards.
 You still grow your sales.
 But you keep 100% of what you make.